gycobden/Data-Analyzer/README.md

 # Data-Analyzer
-Repository to test the effectiveness AI parsing a single powerpoint
+Repository to test the effectiveness of AI parsing a single powerpoint